confluentinc/ksql/docs-md/developer-guide/syntax-reference.md

 -- Derive a new stream with the required key changes.
 -- 1) The CAST statement converts the key to the required format.
 -- 2) The PARTITION BY clause re-partitions the stream based on the new, converted key.
+-- 3) The SELECT clause selects the required value columns, (key columns are implicitly included).
 -- The resulting schema will be: ROWKEY INT, USERNAME STRING, EMAIL STRING -- the userId will be stored in ROWKEY.
 CREATE STREAM users_with_proper_key